From criminal law to contemporary Shetland knitwear

 An incorrigible maker, I don't restrict myself to knitwear

 It seems that I’m always making something, or thinking of making something.
-Hand-spinning, dyeing, printmaking... glass!
+Hand-spinning and dyeing fibre for yarn, printmaking... glass!
 These practices all feed into my knitwear collections, as well as standing on their own.

 Some of my hand-spun, hand-dyed yarn.